di-unipi-socc/fogbrainx/README.md

 ---

 ### Limitations
-- This program does not support the continuous reasoning behaviour of FogBrainX
+- The `main.py` script does not support the continuous reasoning behaviour of FogBrainX